hoz-efa/hoz-efa.github.io/README.md

 - **Experience, Awards, and Certifications**:

   - **Experience**: Lists my professional experience with timelines and detailed descriptions.
-  - **Awards and Recognition**: Displays my awards and recognitions in a grid format, with modals for detailed views.
-  - **Certifications** (New Feature): Added a new **Certifications** section under **Education**, showcasing my professional certifications.
+  - **Certifications**: Added a new **Certifications** section under **Education**, showcasing my professional certifications.
 Clicking on a certification image opens a modal preview with details and a link to view the credential.

 - **Skills Overview**: Displays my technical and professional skills categorized for easy navigation.
+    - **Awards and Recognition**: Displays my awards and recognitions in a grid format, with modals for detailed views.

 - **Contact Form**: Features a contact form powered by [Web3Forms](https://web3forms.com/) that allows users to send me messages directly from the website.